 State trade fact sheets - North Carolina

-- Canada sells more to North Carolina than it sells to the Netherlands
+- Canada sells more to North Carolina than it sells to South Korea

 Gildan Brings New Jobs to North Carolina

-Gildan Yarns, the yarn spinning division of Gildan, a leading apparel manufacturer headquartered in Montreal, Canada, recently purchased a yarn-spinning facility in Eden, North Carolina.
+Gildan Yarns, the yarn spinning division of Montreal-based apparel manufacturer Gildan, recently purchased a yarn-spinning facility in Eden, NC.
 The company plans to invest $4.7 million to revamp and upgrade the site, adding 85 new jobs in the region.
-This location will be the company's fifth yarn spinning mill in North Carolina, and its seventh in the U.S. Eden, which is in Rockingham County, is also home to Gildan's first large-scale distribution center.
+This location will be the company’s fifth yarn spinning mill in North Carolina, and its seventh in the U.S. Eden, which is in Rockingham County, is also home to Gildan’s first large-scale distribution center.
 Although wages at the Eden mill will vary depending on the position, the average for all new positions will exceed the current average annual wage salary in Rockingham County of $34,716.

 North Carolina exports to Canada by industry